alovajs/alovajs.github.io/api/method.md

 - **Parameter**

-1. `onFulfilled`: callback function when the request is successful
+1. `onFulfilled`: called when the request succeeds

-2. `onRejected`: callback function when the request fails
+2. `onRejected`: called when the request fails

 - **Return**